-The clock pulse from the baud rate generator (timer 4 for SIO1 timer 3 for SIO6) is divided by 4 to generate the transmit shift clock.
+The clock pulse from the baud rate generator (timer 4) is divided by 4 to generate the transmit shift clock.

 In synchronization with the transmit shift clock that has been generated, the transmission circuit controls transmission of the transmit data.